Frequently Asked Questions

 Do I have to pay up front?

+For most projects, a portion of the total payment (usually 20 to 50%) will be due up front before I can begin working.
+The rest of the payment will be distributed throughout the project as per our contract.
 For very small projects quoted at the $30 minimum fee, I require full payment up front.
-For larger projects, 25% of the total payment will be due up front before I can begin working.
-The rest of the payment will be distributed throughout the project as per our contract.

 Do you accept retainer accounts?